ghisvail/bids-specification/src/04-modality-specific-files/10-functional-near-infrared-spectroscopy.md

 Unlike in other modalities, not all pairings of optodes correspond to meaningful data and not all pairs have to be recorded or represented in the data.
 Note that the source and detector names used in the channel specifications are specified in the `*_optodes.tsv` file below.
-The order of the required columns in the `*_channels.tsv` file MUST be listed as below.
+The required columns in the `*_channels.tsv` file MUST be ordered as listed below.

-The BIDS specification supports several types of NIRS devices which output raw data in different forms.
-The type of measurement is specified in the type column.
-For example, when measurements are taken with a continuous wave (CW) device that saves the data as optical density, the type NIRSCWOPTICALDENSITY is used with the units unitless, this is equivalent to SNIRF data type dOD.
+The BIDS specification supports several types of fNIRS devices which output raw data in different forms.
+The type of measurement is specified in the `type` column.
+For example, when measurements are taken with a continuous wave (CW) device that saves the data as optical density, the `type` should be `NIRSCWOPTICALDENSITY` and the `units` should be `unitless`, this is equivalent to SNIRF data type dOD.

 The following columns MUST be present: